unraid/docs/docs/unraid-os/using-unraid-to/customize-your-experience/plugins.md

 If a plugin is available in **[Community Applications](../run-docker-containers/community-applications.md)**, installing it from the **Apps** tab is recommended for extra vetting and compatibility checks.

 :::note
 As Unraid continues to evolve, some plugin features may be added to the base OS.
-Community Applications will only offer plugins believed to be compatible with your current release, but they won’t automatically remove incompatible plugins already installed.
-Before upgrading Unraid, read the [Release Notes](../../release-notes/) for the target version to check for any special notes related to your installed plugins.
+Community Applications will only offer plugins believed to be compatible with your current release, but they won't automatically remove incompatible plugins already installed.
+Before upgrading Unraid, read the Release Notes for the target version to check for any special notes related to your installed plugins.
 :::

 ## Troubleshooting with safe mode